ssatguru/BabylonJS-EditControl.java/README.md

 * Rotate
 * Snap Rotate
 * Scale
-* Local or Global  Translation, Rotation.
+* Local or Global  Translation and Rotation.
 (Scaling only in local axis)
 * Create multiple instances in the same scene with each instance attached to a different mesh
 * Scale size of control
 * undo, redo